A lot or a little?

 What parents need to know

-Parents need to know that The Land of Stories: The Wishing Spell, by Glee's Chris Colfer (who plays Kurt Hummel), is warm and heartfelt, as well as imaginative.
+Parents need to know that The Wishing Spell, by Glee's Chris Colfer (who plays Kurt Hummel), is the first book in the six-volume The Land of Stories series.
+It's warm, heartfelt, and imaginative.
 Twins Alex and Conner are transported to the world of fairy tales, in which they meet such characters as Goldilocks, Cinderella, and Snow White, all living new lives and playing a role in helping the kids get home.
 There's some fleeting danger to the kids at the hands of assorted villains, from wolves to the Evil Queen, and a number of wicked characters come to a violent but not graphically described end.
 There are a few a few instances of mild flirting.
 And in one episode, a hideous troll princess offers to let the the twins go if she can kiss Conner.
 There are a few instances of "damn" and some name calling (including "jerk," "bimbo," "crappy," "stupid").
+The audiobook is narrated by author-actor Colfer.

 - Parents say